dawidchyrzynski/arduino-home-assistant/docsrc/source/documents/library/mqtt-advanced.rst

         // this method will be called when connection to MQTT broker is established }

-    void onConnectionFailed() {
-        // this method will be called when connection to MQTT broker fails }

     void setup() {
         Ethernet.begin(mac);

         mqtt.onMessage(onMessage);
         mqtt.onConnected(onConnected);
-        mqtt.onConnectionFailed(onConnectionFailed);
         mqtt.begin("192.168.1.50", "username", "password");
     }